drsamibioinfo/ebi/README.md

--  Utilizing cost management interface to determine low-utilized EC2 instances by averaging out the peaks of hyperactivities to determine the right sizing for that particular EC2 instance and probably down-sizing it, I have utilized AWS toolkit in python and I have wrote a simple python daemonized script that performs these kind of statistical calculation.
+-  Utilizing cost management interface to determine low-utilized EC2 instances by averaging out the peaks of hyperactivities to determine the right sizing for that particular EC2 instance and probably down-sizing it, I have utilized AWS toolkit in python and I have written a simple python daemonized script that performs these kind of statistical calculation.

-- Moving infrequently accessed data to AWS Glacier instead of S3 this substantially reduces AWS cost.
+- Moving infrequently accessed data to AWS Glacier instead of S3 this can substantially reduce AWS cost.

-- Use Spot instances for fault-tolerant or short computing tasks.
+- Using Spot instances for fault-tolerant or short computing tasks.

-I had some experiences monitoring my own AWS Cloud for one of my personal projects, I have used ganglia + Grafana to monitor and visualize my 7 cloud EC2 instances.
+I had some experiences monitoring my own AWS Cloud for some of my personal projects, I have used ganglia + Grafana to monitor and visualize my 7 cloud EC2 instances.

 ## Coding Challenge